vasilakisfil/Introspected-REST/README.md

  * No info on data types
  * No attributes description, requires documentation (however it does provide a link to documentation, through curies)

-To sum up, it doesn't entirely follow REST while it requires documentation and multi-fold human interaction (curies facilitate that).
+To sum up, it doesn't entirely follow REST while it requires documentation and multi-fold human factor (curies facilitate that).

 ### 7.4.
 [Siren](https://github.com/kevinswiber/siren)
 Siren was created by Kevin Swiber in 2012 and revolves around _entities_, a URI-addressable resource that has properties and actions associated with it.